 Realize that you can absolutely support alternatives by choosing the course yourself, or by asking your company to do so, and by spreading the word to friends.
-Be mindful that by signing up and paying (or having someone else pay the bill) for a course, you’re voting!
+Be mindful that by signing up and paying for a course (or having your employer pay) , you’re voting!

 If you keep attending boring and/or ineffective courses, HR depts/teachers/schools/